CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 ### 1.2.1 Cloud Security and Compliance Scope and Responsibilities

-It might sound trite, but cloud security and compliance includes everything you do today, just in the cloud.
+It might sound trite, but cloud security and compliance includes everything a security team is responsible for today, just in the cloud.
 All the traditional security domains remain, but the *nature of risks*, *roles and responsibilities*, and *implementation of controls* change, often dramatically.

 While the overall scope of security and compliance doesn't change, the pieces any given cloud actor is responsible for most certainly does.
 Think of it this way — cloud computing is a shared technology model, where different organizations are frequently responsible for implementing and managing different parts of the stack.
 Thus security responsibilities are also distributed across the stack, and thus across the organizations involved.